mehulagg/gitlab/doc/integration/saml.md

 Make sure the IdP provides a claim containing the user's email address, using claim name `email` or `mail`.

-### Redirect back to login screen with no evident error
+### Redirect back to the login screen with no evident error

 If after signing in into your SAML server you are redirected back to the sign in page and no error is displayed, check your `production.log` file.
 It will most likely contain the